toRatnesh/Learning/CPP/02_Data_Types.rst

 Data Type
 ---------

-A data type is a classification that specifies which type of value a variable haand what type of mathematical, relational or logical operations can be applied to it without causing an error.
+A data type is a classification that specifies which type of value a variable has and what type of mathematical, relational or logical operations can be applied to it without causing an error.

 The data type defines which operations can safely be performed to create, transform and use the variable in another computation.
 When a program language requires a variable to only be used in ways that respect its data types, the language is said to be strongly typed.